gabocode17/gabocode17/README.md

 - 👋 Hi, I’m @gabocode17
 - 👀 I’m interested in coding, hacking, c lenguage.
-- 🌱 I’m currently learning c, python, maths.
+- 🌱 I’m currently learning react, Angular, jsx and web stuff.
-- 💞️ I’m looking to collaborate on software, database, data science.
-- 📫 How to reach me IG:@r0t.punk

 <!---
 gabocode17/gabocode17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.